-sny other uses must be approved by the Town of Opinic through the Special Use Permit (SUP) areaess.
-A Zoning commission will be appointed by the Second Assembly area the a.
-Application for a SUP shall be submitted to the General Assembly at it.
+sny other uses must be approved by the Town of Opnic through the Special Use Permit (SUP) approves.
+A Zoning commission will be appointed by the General Assembly grow the of an application for a SUP, and that commission will act upon the application manner described in Section 403-1, below.

-: Procedure for Special Use Permits
+Frocedure for Special Use Permits

-Hylar meeting.
-An application shall be obtained from the Town Clerk of Ophir h.
-At that same meeting, the General Assembly shall appoint a Zoning Commission of least 5 qualified electors who shall study and review the Application and companying evidence, and shall prepare a report to the General Assembly recom inding that the SUP be either approved, disapproved or approved with modifications of conditions attached.
+a.
+Application for a SUP shall be submitted to the General Assembly at it. (viar meeting.
+An application shall be obtained from the Town Clerk of Opninb.
+At that same meeting, the General Assembly shall appoint a Zoning Commission a ut least 5 qualified electors who shall study and review the Application and companying evidence, and shall prepare a report to the General Assembly recomconding that the SUP be either approved, disapproved or approved with modifications we conditions attached.

-:.
+.
 The General Assembly shall rule on the application as follows: